KazoeYakuman/KazoeYakuman/README.md

-- 👋 Hi, I’m @KazoeYakuman
+- 👋 Hi, I’m @KazoeYakuman.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Richi Mahjong, Go Game.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Time Series Forecasting.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ >_<
-- 📫 How to reach me ...
+- 📫 ~_~

 <!---
 KazoeYakuman/KazoeYakuman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.